 Open source participation is one way to gain real-world skills and make connections that will last you through your career.
 Volunteer staff will include professionals and academics who use open source daily.

-The event is put together by Asheesh Laroia and Shauna Gordon-McKeon of OpenHatch, with the help of Katherine Moloney of the CCSF Coders and the CCSF Linux Users Group.
-It is generously sponsored by TechSF.
+The event is put together by Shauna Gordon-McKeon and Geoff Thomas of OpenHatch, with the help of Katherine Moloney of CCSF Coders, CCSF Linux Users Group, and Women Who Code CCSF.
+It is generously sponsored by the Inter Club Council of City College of San Francisco, TechSF, and the U.S. Dept of State's Community College Initiative'.

 We're a non-profit that helps people get involved in open source.
 You can learn more.